rmarable/ParallelClusterMaker/README.md

 * **JumphostMaker** creates a dedicated free tier EC2 instance that can be used to build and maintain AWS ParallelCluster stacks.

-JumphostMaker should be run locally on OSX or Linux.
-Our recommended best practice is to use JumphostMaker to create a standalone EC2 instance (a.k.a. "jumphost") that can then be used to administer ParallelCluster stacks.
+JumphostMaker should ideally be run locally on OSX or Linux.
+Our recommended best practice is to use JumphostMaker to create a standalone EC2 instance.

 * **ClusterMaker** builds and destroys AWS ParallelCluster stacks.